 This section describes best practices for managing your strings related to localization.

 Move all strings into strings.xml

-As you build your apps, don't hard code any string.
-Instead, declare all of your
+As you build your apps, don't hardcode any strings.
+Instead, declare all your

 strings as resources in a default